The coronavirus pandemic shows no signs of stopping. And it seems the obese are the most affected.

 According to the CDC, being obese is linked to impaired immune function.
-That means that having a BMI between 35 to 40 and above increases your risk of severe illnesses following infection from COVID—19.
+That means having a BMI between 35 and 40 and above increases your risk of severe illnesses following infection from COVID-19.
 Obesity also triples your risk of hospitalization.

-With over 98 million obese adults in the U.S., and with half the population predicted to be obese by 2030, many are taking matters into their own hands.
+With over 98 million obese adults in the U.S. and half the population predicted to be obese by 2030, many are taking matters into their own hands.

 Or, rather, they are putting their fate into their surgeon’s hands – weight loss surgeon’s hands, to be more exact.

 That’s right.
-Weight loss surgeries like the gastric sleeve are on the rise, even during the coronavirus pandemic.
+Weight loss surgeries like the gastric sleeve are rising, even during the coronavirus pandemic.
 Here are 13 good reasons why.

 1- Lockdown Weight Gain Can Become a Health Risk

-Some call it the quarantine 15, but this cute moniker describes a bodily change that could be detrimental to your health.
+Some call it quarantine 15, but this cute moniker describes a bodily change that could harm your health.

-Between business lockdowns, quarantine mandates, and the need to work from home, many of us are spending more time in isolation.
+Between business lockdowns, quarantine mandates, and the need to work from home, we spend more time in isolation.
 Compound this loneliness with the stress caused by the pandemic, and you have a recipe for weight gain.
 You may be exercising less and consuming less healthy foods.
-Meanwhile. you may be exerting little control over what and how much you eat.
+Meanwhile, you may exert little control over what and how much you eat.

 According to WebMD, those who struggle with obesity may find weight gain during the COVID-19 pandemic extra risky to one’s health.
-This is why many are seeking out bariatrics, the best way to lose healthy weight fast.
+Many seek bariatrics, the best way to lose healthy weight fast.

 2- Weight Loss Surgery Can Make for a Healthier Pregnancy

-Obesity and pregnancy do not mix, which makes the pandemic the ideal time to consider bariatrics prior to conceiving.
+Obesity and pregnancy do not mix, making the pandemic the ideal time to consider bariatrics before conceiving.

-Experts discovered that pregnancy in women with severe obesity increased the likelihood of pregnancy issues and harm to the fetus.
-Mothers are at risk of developing gestational diabetes, hypertension, and complications during labor and delivery.
+Experts discovered that pregnancy in women with severe obesity increased the likelihood of pregnancy issues and fetal harm.
+Mothers risk developing gestational diabetes, hypertension, and complications during labor and delivery.

-As for the baby, obesity can make the child at higher risk for birth defects.
+As for the baby, obesity can put the child at higher risk for congenital disabilities.
 Mothers are also more likely to experience preterm delivery and pregnancy loss (stillbirth).

-Weight loss surgery prior to becoming pregnant can reduce the risk of complications in pregnant women and comes with a 30% lower risk of birth defects, according to a study published in JAMA.
+Weight loss surgery before becoming pregnant can reduce the risk of complications in pregnant women and comes with a 30% lower risk of congenital disabilities, according to a study published in JAMA.

-Experts recommend waiting 12 to 18 months after having bariatric surgery before getting pregnant.
+Experts recommend waiting 12 to 18 months before getting pregnant after bariatric surgery.

 3- SMBS Recommends Bariatrics During the Pandemic

-There is not enough information about the link between weight loss surgery and COVID-19.
+There is insufficient information about the link between weight loss surgery and COVID-19.
 Therefore, the American Society for Metabolic and Bariatric Surgery stated that weight loss surgery should not be considered an elective procedure during the pandemic.
-The weight loss surgery should instead be seen as medically necessary since bariatric surgery can improve obesity and the associated diseases that can increase the risk for more severe COVID-19 outcomes.
+Weight loss surgery should instead be seen as medically necessary since bariatric surgery can improve obesity and the associated diseases that can increase the risk for more severe COVID-19 outcomes.

 4- Being Overweight/Obese Places You at Risk for Severe Coronavirus Symptoms

-An analysis conducted on over 3,000 patients housed at a large academic hospital system in New York City, found that COVID-19 patients age 60 or younger with BMIs between 30 and 34 were twice as likely to be admitted to the ICU than non-obese patients.
+An analysis of over 3,000 patients housed at a large academic hospital system in New York City found that COVID-19 patients age 60 or younger with BMIs between 30 and 34 were twice as likely to be admitted to the ICU than non-obese patients.

 Obese patients were also more likely to require ventilation once presented with COVID-19 symptoms.